-U.S.Fleet Forklift Operator Yokosuka DEFENSE COMMISSARY AGENCY, PACIFIC AREA Mr. Kurokawa Takeshi We support the comfortable life of people who are stationed here.
-I work as a Forklift Operator Foreman B at the U.S. Naval Base Commissary (supermarket) in Yokosuka, I work as a supervisor (foreman) for tasks such as receiving, storing, and shelving of goods.
-The job involves the ability to use forklifts, product management, English language skills, and The Commissary store supports the comfortable life of the people who have been assigned to Japan from the United States.
-We offer products from the United States including grocery items, sundries, Japanese food items, and we feel good that we are supporting the lives of the people on the base.
+U.S.Fleet Forklift Operator

+Activities, PACIFIC AREA DEFENSE COMMISSARY AGENCY, PACIFIC AREA

+Mr. Kurokawa Takeshi

+We support the comfortable life of people who are stationed here.
+I work as a Forklift Operator Foreman B at the U.S. Naval Base Commissary (supermarket) in Yokosuka.
+I work as a supervisor (foreman) for tasks such as receiving, storing, and shelving of goods.
+The job involves the ability to use forklifts, product management, English language skills, and communication skills The Commissary store supports the comfortable life of the people who have been assigned to Japan from We offer products from the United States including grocery items, sundries, Japanese food items, and we feel good that we are supporting the lives of the people on the base.
 Especially in times of disaster such as typhoons and earthquakes, whenever I see customers who are relieved to get water and canned food, I feel how important our work is.
 There are a lot of excellent people in my workplace, all the employees work hard, and we keep on looking for improvements, and continue to devote ourselves to our work every day.
-Together with everyone, I would like to create a store that is one step above and that makes everyone even happier.
+Together with everyone, I would like to create a store that is one step above and that makes everyone even

-Retail Store Manager Air Base AAFES YOKOTA EXCHANGE Ms. Aihara Arisa
+Yokota Retail Store Manager Air Base AAFES YOKOTA EXCHANGE Ms. Aihara Arisa

 I want to keep on trying something new and step up by utilizing various US Forces' programs.
 The reason why I decided to work at the United States Forces Japan Base was because US military families were very nice to me when I came to the Friendship Festival when I was a kid.
 I could not communicate at that time.
 But I started to be interested in different cultures since then, and when I had to make my decision as to what to do with my life, I decided to look for a job on the base.
 My first job on the base was as a "Counter Attendant" at the U.S. Naval Air Facility Atsugi for about 3 years.
 I had great opportunities to work with people from many different countries, cultures and work at special specific Navy events, Navy Ball and Holiday Party.
 As I became familiar with my status and position at work, I decided to look for advancement and came across the chance of Retail Shift Manager at AAFES at U.S. Air Force, Yokota Base.
 This job entailed a totally different skills.
 When I started to work here, I struggled every day.
 Being in a position as a Shift Manager required the skills of time management, priority and communication skills with the team with other responsibilities.

-It was a great experience for me and I feel that these opportunities come across more inside the U.S. base.
-I will continue to take challenges to better and grow myself for any chance I have to step up.
+AAFES has various curriculums.
+I had the opportunity to be selected to attend "Retail Management Academy Program" for 4 months, which broaden my perspectives in many different areas of the operation to help me with being a manager It was a great experience for me and I feel that these opportunities come across more inside the U.S. base.
+I will continue to take challenges to better and grow myself for any chance I have to step up